 Balancing burn rate and runway is easily one of the most crucial responsibilities of a startup.
-Typically, the CEO in collaboration with the C-suite keeps a finger on the pulse of the fast-paced spend that is typical with high growth companies – in rarer instances, startups sophisticated enough to have proper finance and operations personnel are leaned on heavily.
+Typically, the CEO in collaboration with the C-suite keeps a finger on the pulse of the fast-paced spend.
+That’s typical with high growth companies.
+In rarer instances, startups with proper finance and operations personnel lean on them.

-Startups operating at a loss is seen as a necessary yet grueling step to profitability, and we’re not here to refute that.
-But how fast you can become cash flow positive varies from startup to startup, and there are some commonalities and best practices that are prominent across most startup success stories.
+Startups operating at a loss is seen as a necessary yet gruelling step to profitability, and we’re not here to refute that.
+But how fast you can become cash-flow positive varies from startup to startup.
+There are some commonalities and best practices that are prominent across most startup success stories.
 Here’s how you can hack your budgets and get a grip on your burn rate.

 Start with Sales and Marketing

 Most B2B startups are inherently sales-driven, and most B2C startups are more marketing oriented.
-This is a product of how they find they find their prospective customers, and while it’s not a catch-all, it narrows down your starting place for budgets and spend management.
-You’ll either need a direct initial investment in sales people calling on new clients directly as a cornerstone of your revenue strategy, or you’ll need to allocate those funds digital marketing and media buys to attract prospects and pipeline.
-Of course, a combination and balance of the two are key, but depending on your product or service, it will likely be weighted heavily towards one of the two.
+This is a product of how they find they find their prospective customers.
+While it’s not a catch-all, it narrows down your starting place for budgets and spend management.
+You’ll either need a direct initial investment in salespeople, calling on new clients directly as a cornerstone of your revenue strategy.
+Or you’ll need to allocate those funds to digital marketing and media buys to attract prospects and pipeline.
+Of course, a combination and balance of the two are key.
+But depending on your product or service, it will likely be weighted heavily towards one of the two.

-For an industry-specific, B2B company like Innovapptive, leads didn’t just come through the door.
-It took some showing and proving for potential leads to buy in, and that comes with real strategy and creative thinking.
-Travel, trade-shows and networking is a core tenant of strategy for Innovaptive’s team, and they needed a flexible solution to account for dollars and personnel constantly on the move.
-Not knowing what to expect, Gloria and her team jumped into a transition that was far from familiar.
+For industry-specific B2B companies, leads didn’t just come through the door.
+It took some showing and proving for potential leads to buy-in.
+That comes with real strategy and creative thinking.
+Travel, trade-shows and networking is a core tenant of strategy for Innovapptive’s team.
+They needed a flexible solution to account for dollars and personnel constantly on the move.
+Not knowing what to expect, Gloria and her team jumped into a far from familiar transition.

 Not Getting Burned

-Software companies are often pressured by investors to spend money in a certain window of time to capitalize on growth and market opportunity, but burn rates also account for the main reason why two thirds of startups self-destruct.
+Software companies are often pressured by investors to spend money in a certain window of time to capitalize on growth and market opportunity.
+Burn rates also account for the main reason why two-thirds of startups self-destruct.
 It’s important to understand the different kinds of burn rate to take control of them:

-Gross burn rate describes only the cash outflows per month.
+Then there’s Gross burn rate which describes only the cash outflows per month.

 To optimize burn rate and keep a healthy level of runway, you need to implement some key habits early.
-First, rent, lease and contract as much as you can in early stages.
-Building frameworks and keeping major salaries off your books for inessential tasks goes a long way for startups especially when they are early in their lifecycle.
-This will make for additional flexibility to cut costs, or increase production during crucial stages.
+Firstly, rent, lease and contract as much as you can in early stages.
+Building frameworks and keeping major salaries off your books for inessential tasks goes a long way for startups.
+Especially when they are early in their lifecycle.
+This will make for additional flexibility to cut costs or increase production during crucial stages.

-Second, take a beachhead approach to your market strategy and stay within the boundaries of your growth stage.
+Secondly, take a beachhead approach to your market strategy and stay within the boundaries of your growth stage.
 Attempting to do too much too fast is a surefire way to deplete your reserves and burn through your runway.
 This brings us to our final point: maintain a level of transparency and collaboration with your investors.
-Burn rate is something investors are surely keeping their tabs on anyway, and rather than becoming obsessed and paranoid about spending money too fast, you should be able to justify investments that can be tied directly to ROI.
+Burn rate is something investors are keeping tabs on.
+Rather than becoming obsessed and paranoid about spending money too fast, you should be able to justify investments and tie them directly to ROI.

-Spending money to make that big hire for your product team likely won’t be a decision that is contested at a growth stage, as it could very well end up being an integral piece for your culture and product roadmap that can accelerate your scale and ultimately, your revenue.
-Keeping investors excited about spend will only make them more confident in your team’s ability to lead and make tough decisions, and reduces the risk of your company being added to the current burn rate graveyard that swallows a huge majority of startups around the globe.
+Spending money to make that big hire for your product team likely won’t be a decision that is contested at a growth stage.
+It might end up being an integral piece for your culture and product roadmap that can accelerate your scale and ultimately, your revenue.
+Keeping investors excited about spend will only make them more confident in your team’s ability to lead and make tough decisions.
+This reduces the risk of your company being added to the current burn rate graveyard that swallows a huge majority of startups around the globe.

-Organizing expenses for your entire organization to have visibility into what you’re spending is key.
-This enables for more accurate forecasting, and your true gross margins and cost per acquisition.
+It’s crucial to organize expenses for your entire organization to have visibility into what you’re spending.
+This enables for more accurate forecasting, your true gross margins and cost per acquisition.

-There are plenty of startups that get expenses wrong, and they normally pay for it retroactively by ironically paying more later down the line to hire a bookkeeper for a total upheaval of their books.
+There are plenty of startups that get expenses wrong, and they normally pay for it retroactively.
+Often, they’ll pay more later down the line to hire a bookkeeper for a total upheaval of their books.

 Rather than tracking expenses in a spreadsheet and a basic accounting platform, investing in a spend management solution is the gift that will give back for the entirety of your company’s growth stage.
-So Far Sounds is a high growth company with international events in live music events, but with workers constantly in remote locations and different timezones, invoices and expenses became an impossible task.
+So Far Sounds is a high growth company with international events in live music events.
+With workers constantly in remote locations and different time zones, invoices and expenses were an impossible task.

 Prior to Procurify, So Far Sounds had no software for invoices – just a standard accounting system and a spreadsheet for budgets.
-“For project management, uploading invoices would take up to an hour.
-Then we’d have to go and mark every invoice manually that was ready to be paid.
-You can imagine how much quicker things are now,” says Clare Goodwin, Finance Manager of So Far Sounds.
+“For project management, uploading invoices took up to an hour.
+Then we marked them manually and paid them out.
+You can imagine how much quicker things are now.” says Clare Goodwin, Finance Manager of So Far Sounds.

-“Now, things are ordered, and once the show has actually occurred, that’s when they will receive the item and then put the invoice attached to that.
-My part in all of this is to extract those invoices and put them into our accounting system through the payment side of it.
-Artists want to receive payment as quickly as possible for that time that they’ve given us, and we’ve worked really hard on compensating them as efficiently as possible.”
+“Now, things are ordered, and once the show has taken place, they will receive the item and the invoice attached to that.
+I extract those invoices and put them into our accounting system through the payment side.
+Artists want to receive payment as quickly as possible.
+We work really hard on compensating them as efficiently as possible.”

 Finally, real-time budgets are a necessity to make expenses and forecasting a strength for your organization.
-Procurify’s Budget tracking module is set up in a way that allows a team to track their spend throughout its journey, and allows greater insight into how fast your spending takes before it reaches your Accounts Payable teams, as well as allowing them to foresee these costs before an invoice is even received.
+You can set up Procurify’s Budget tracking module to allows a team to track their spend throughout its journey.
+It allows greater insight into how fast your spending takes before it reaches your Accounts Payable teams.
+Now, they can foresee these costs before an invoice is even received.

 Not only does this slice your budget in the stages of pending, approved and purchased, it also updates in real time when you make changes to purchase orders in the platform to update automatically.
 Giving the relevant stakeholders in your startup this level of access and granularity is a massive leg up when it comes to forecasting quarters ahead and keeping track of runway.